awesomebrownies/morse-autoincorrect/README.md

-# morse code deck
+# Morse Code Deck

-### The morse code deck is a morse code translator that takes in morse code via a button and displays it as text on the screen.
+One of the first methods of long distance **communication** was morse code.
+We're bringing that back in a new light.
+The morse code deck **translates** morse code into text, and can even **autocorrect**!